ConductScience Digital Health

 The FHIR Specimen module is among the essential resources of the FHIR Diagnostics set.
 The FHIR module defines resources as any medical data that can be exchanged online between institutions.
 Specimen data is defined as any material sample, which can be taken from a biological entity (living or dead), a physical object or the environment (“FHIR,” 2017).
 For instance, a biological specimen can include cells, fluids or organs.
 The FHIR Specimen resource can be used not only for the analysis of samples but for gathering information about their processing and origins (for example, the environment).

 The FHIR Specimen module provides a textual description of procedures and additional comments, which are designed for human use.
-Thus, FHIR provides codes and narrative that are equally beneficial for research.
+Thus, FHIR provides codes and narratives that are equally beneficial for research.

 Biomarkers – Biomarkers or biological markers are defined as measurable indicators or substances.
 Biomarkers can indicate a vital characteristic by which a disease can be identified.